mizmaar3/gulp-automation-boilerplate/readme.md

 - OS X: <kbd>Cmd</kbd> <kbd>Alt</kbd> <kbd>I</kbd> or <kbd>F12</kbd>
 - Linux: <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>I</kbd> or <kbd>F12</kbd>
 - Windows: <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>I</kbd> or <kbd>F12</kbd>

+## Explanation

+#### The JS folder

+- JS folder contains two js files `script1.jsx` which has an `ES6` arrow function and `script2.js` which have simple javascript function.
+Both will be compiled with `Babel.js` using `ES2015` presents and minified in single `main.js` file inside `dist` folder after building the project.

+- Less folder contains `.less` files which will be compiled with `gulp-less` and concatenated into single file `style.css`, can be found in `dist` folder after building project.